-By documenting this objective information, healthcare providers can track patient condition changes over time and adjust treatment plans accordingly.
+By documenting this objective information, healthcare providers can track changes in patient conditions over time and adjust treatment plans accordingly.
 Additionally, this information can be used to communicate with other healthcare providers involved in the patient's care.

 This section covers inferences drawn from conducted tests and diagnoses.
 It may also include impressions or conclusions drawn from the information provided.
 Here are some examples of the type of information that the healthcare provider may include in the assessment section:

-- Diagnosis: The patient's condition diagnosis based on the subjective and objective information gathered.
-It may include a list of possible diagnoses if the exact diagnosis is unclear or further testing is needed.
+- Diagnosis: The diagnosis of the patient's condition is based on the subjective and objective information gathered.
+It may include a list of possible diagnoses if it is unclear or further testing is needed.

 - Impressions: This describes the healthcare provider's conclusions based on the information provided.
 Impressions may include the severity of the patient's condition or the likelihood of certain diagnoses.

 - Plan for further testing: If additional tests are needed to confirm the diagnosis, the healthcare provider may outline a plan for further testing or a referral to a specialist.